open-telemetry/opentelemetry-go-contrib/instrumentation/github.com/bradfitz/gomemcache/example/README.md

     docker-compose up --detach
     ```

-2. The instrumentation works with an `stdout` exporter, meaning the spans should be visible in the output of the `gomemcache-container`.
+2. The instrumentation works with a `stdout` exporter, meaning the spans should be visible in the output of the `gomemcache-container`.
 To inspect the output, you can run:

     ```sh
     docker-compose logs gomemcache-client